 Loyola University Maryland expects its students to accept their responsibility to attend class regularly.
 The attendance requirements and the grading system for each course are explained by the teacher of the course at the start of each term.

-However, the University recognizes the need for flexibility for students with disabilities and, at times, will provide the accommodation of flexible class attendance.
+However, the University recognizes the need for flexibility for students with disabilities and, at times, will recommend the accommodation of flexible class attendance.
 It is important for students and faculty members to realize that this accommodation may not be appropriate for every class.
-To determine whether attendance is essential to a particular course, the following factors from a 1996 Office for Civil Rights case should be considered:
+To determine whether attendance is essential to a particular course, the following factors from an Office for Civil Rights case should be considered:

-- Is there classroom interaction between the instructor and the students and among the students?
+- Is there classroom interaction between the instructor and the students?
+Among the students?

 - Does the functional nature of the course rely on student participation as an essential method for learning?

-- To what degree does a student's failure to attend constitute a significant loss to the educational experience of the others students in the course?
+- To what degree does a student's failure to attend constitute a significant loss to the educational experience of other students in the course?

 - What are the classroom practices and policies regarding attendance?

 If a student or instructor has questions or concerns, they should contact Marcia Wiedefeld, Director of Disability Support Services, at 410-617-2062 or email@example.com.